gXLg/winterchan/README.md

 by my custom made API library for Discord.

-The library is yet not Open Source, neither it is ready, but it has a name "disnode" and promises to be lightweight, fast and easy to use.
+The library is yet not Open Source, neither it is ready, but it has a name "nullcord" and promises to be lightweight, fast and easy to use.

 The Discord bot is called "Winter Chan".